Contrast-Security-OSS/DeveloperLearnGuide/docs/Untrusted Deserialization.md

 To prevent this issue from being reported again, please make sure the ```NoTypePermission.NONE``` permission is added to your XStream instance before it deserializes objects from untrusted sources.

+## How can Contrast help?

+- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect Untrusted Deserialization vulnerabilities as they are tested by watching HTML output and encoding.
+- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Untrusted Deserialization attacks at runtime.
+- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect Untrusted Deserialization vulnerabilities in many applications by scanning code.
+- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.